jpda/jpda.github.io/_posts/2019-06-14-Private-App-Services-in-multitenant-paas.md

 ![app-1-to-app-2](img/jpd-app-1-to-2-success.png)

 _Note: you may notice that my URLs changed near the end - I added a bad rule so I had to trash the two app services and recreate them. **Don't put zero (0) as a priority for a rule!**_

+I haven't tried this with Functions on a consumption plan yet, but that's coming next.
+Stay tuned!